 Websites: past and present

 What did websites look like 20 and 30 years ago?
-See a comparison of old and new, learn how to dig up fossils, and get a feel of the digital experiences of tomorrow.
+See a comparison of old and new, and learn how to dig up fossils.

 It’s quite humorous to look at drawings and photographs from days of yore and see the fashion, culture, and styles now long gone.
 This doesn’t just apply to clothing and physical things.
-Ever since the first web page went live in 1991, the web and digital experiences have undergone tremendous change.
+Ever since the first web page went live in 1991, the web has undergone tremendous change.

 In this article we will take a closer look at the essential development of websites from 1991 and up until today.
-We will also compare new and old of some famous digital experiences, as well as teach you how you can discover old versions and the historical imprints of websites.
+We will also compare new and old of some famous websites, as well as teach you how you can discover old versions.
 Finally we will indicate where we’re going next.

 A brief history of web design